 One folder.
-Any agent.
-Any tool.
+Any ACS-compatible agent.

 Agent configuration is fragmented.
 Your context, skills, and rules live in vendor-specific formats that don't travel.
+File examples below are illustrative and can evolve by vendor version.

 ACS is additive.
 Start with context only.
 Add layers as your project grows.